Lockheed U-2 'Dragon Lady'

 World War II taught the US military the value of strategic aerial reconnaissance.
 The Air Force commissioned the Beacon Hill Report that suggested an aircraft was needed that would carry advanced optics and operate at an altitude of over 70,000ft.
 Clarence Kelly Johnson from Lockheed designed a jet powered glider, the CL282.
 At this time the design was recommended to the CIA, so in 1955 the aircraft was re-designated the U-2 and was flown during the Cuban crisis, Vietnam and throughout the Cold War.
 The U-2 remains in service with NASA and the USAF.

-Long-sleeve T-shirts are made from 100% ringspun semi-combed cotton.
-A comfortable shirt to wear at 190gsm with tubular¬†long sleeves.
-Check the sizing page as this item can run slightly smaller than other brands.
+Sweat Shirts are made from 80% ringspun cotton and 20% polyester.
+Comfortable to wear at 280gsm with ribbed collar, cuffs and hem.
+Check the sizing page as this item can be slightly different than other brands.